JryMx/preplounge_front/replit.md

 - Maintained all existing filtering, sorting, and search functionality

 **Performance:**
-- Reduced dataset to 200 universities to ensure fast page loads
+- Complete dataset of 1,240 real U.S. universities
-- All features work smoothly with real data
+- All filtering, sorting, and search features work with full dataset

 ### October 29, 2025 - Universities Page Translation ✅
 Added full bilingual support to the Universities (Browse Schools) page: